 There is free wi-fi in the seminary building.
-Access information is posted inside each classroom, or you may stop by the Office of Admissions & Student Services for an information sheet.
+Access information is posted inside each classroom.

-The seminary staff is able to assist students with tech questions related to all technology programs provided or used by the institution.
+The Help Desk staff is able to assist students with tech questions related to all technology programs provided or used by the institution.
 The staff does not service or answer questions related to any technological equipment.